ferminolinux/terraform-demos/first-example/readme.md

 # first-example

-Create a OpenSuse VM in AWS with terraform
+Create a OpenSuse EC2 instance in AWS with terraform